 “Why do you always have to put yourself into my business, John?!?”

 “It was a girl, OK!
 I could just tell.
 She looked my age, or maybe a little older.
 Maybe she’s from Denver, and ran away.
-Maybe her parents divorced, and she killed her drunk mother with a crowbar, and is on the run.”
+Maybe her parents fought, and she killed her drunk father with a crowbar, and is on the run.”

 “Now I really think that is a bit much,” Nicolas admonished his son this time, who had scrambled to his feet as his mind carried him over the possibilities.
 Nicolas had inched bit by bit into the hall, and stood between the two siblings.”